Collect Aire 1/48 B-45A Tornado Build Review

 The unmasking process was very tedious as the metal flakes were everywhere.
 I used the airbrush to blow them off the clear parts and the model itself.
 The model is now ready for the decals and final fiddly bits to be put on.

 The decals went on last.
 They needed to soak for a long time before they would come off the carrier paper.
 They would rip easily otherwise because the protective film is very thin.
 By the same virtue they snuggled down well and the film all but disappeared.
 I glued the crew door open so the interior can be seen.

 This is one of my lengthiest Collect-Aire builds.
 The kit is tough and needs real dedication on the modeler's part.
 It was a worthwhile build and a subject that I do not see coming out in 1/48th scale any time soon (I have made that prediction before!).
 For me it represents an interesting time in modeling, a time that I enjoyed by completing unique model subjects.

-Building such subjects and kits brings back memories of a lost friend, Phil "Bondo" Brandt to which I dedicate this build.
+Building such subjects and kits brings back memories of a lost friend, Phil "Bondo" Brandt to whom I dedicate this build.